itead/Segnix/README.md

 are suffering from lack of the related hardware.
 It does not matter.
-Just write an E-mail to <info@iteadstudio.com>, attach your github username in it and say something about your experience on the related projects, Itead Studio will send you a hardware for free after approval.
+Just write an E-mail to <info@iteadstudio.com>, attach your github username in it and say something about your experience on the related projects, ITEAD Studio will send you a hardware for free after approval.

 After receiving Iteaduino Plus A10/A20, you only need to: